RebinW/active-directory-domain-services/02-dns-configuration/05-dns-forwarders.md

 ## Implementation
 #### Concept of DNS forwarders:
 DNS servers first tries to resolve queries using their own DNS zones and cached records.
-If the requests name cannot be resolved locally, the DNS server must forward the query externally.
+If the request cannot be resolved locally, the DNS server must forward the query externally.

 **Forwarders** allow DNS servers to send unresolved queries to another DNS server, which then performs the lookup on behalf of the internal DNS server.

 Forexample, when a client tries to access an external website, the internal DNS server checks its own zones.
-Since the domain does not exist in the internal network, the query is forwarded to the configued forwarder.
-The forwarder then resolves the request using the external/ public DNS server it points to and then return the result to the internal DNS server, then the internal DNS server passes the response back to the client.
+Since the resource/server does not exist in the internal network, the query is forwarded to the configued forwarder.
+The forwarder then resolves the request using the external/public DNS server it points to and then return the result to the internal DNS server, then the internal DNS server passes the response back to the client.

 #### Forwarders vs Root Hints
 If there is no forwarders configured, the DNS server will instead rely on root hints.
 Root hints contain a list of internet root DNS servers that allow the DNS server to follow the DNS hierarchy to resolve the request.